Swati-Verma671/Swati-Verma671/README.md

 # Swati Verma
-Hello I am Swati.
-I speak less but worry not I am a good **listener**, which can both be a boon or a curse.
+Hello I am Swati, an undergraduate electrical and electronics engineer in Manipal Institute of Technology.